4. Registration and fees

 4.4.2.2 Refunds – international students

 Georgian notifies Immigration, Refugees and Citizenship Canada (IRCC) of all withdrawals.
-You are entitled to a partial refund of fees paid if your completed withdrawal is received by the initial withdrawal deadline (the 10th working day of the term for most programs).
-After the initial withdrawal deadline, no refunds for the term will be issued and you will be responsible for paying any outstanding balances on your record.
+You're entitled to a partial refund of fees paid if your completed withdrawal is received by the initial withdrawal deadline (the 10th working day of the term for most programs).
+After the initial withdrawal deadline, no refunds for the term will be issued and you'll be responsible for paying any outstanding balances on your record.
 Fees paid for subsequent terms will be refunded.

 If your study permit is refused, a full refund will be issued to you if you provide proof before the withdrawal deadline and within two weeks of the date on the refusal letter.

 Any outstanding balances owing on your record will be deducted from the refund.
 In addition, non-refundable fee items may be deducted.
-If you are a new student being represented by an agent, your refund is returned through your agent whenever possible.
-If you are a current student, refunds are issued as e-transfers to your Georgian College email.
+If you're a new student being represented by an agent, your refund is returned through your agent whenever possible.
+If you're a current student, refunds are issued as e-transfers to your Georgian email.

-All international refunds are calculated using the following equation, as set out by the Ministry of Colleges and Universities (MCU):
+All international refunds are calculated using the following equation, as set out by the Ministry of Colleges, Universities, Research Excellence and Security (MCURES).

-Fees paid – (international tuition fee ÷ domestic tuition fee) x $500 CAD.
+Fees paid – (international tuition ÷ domestic tuition) × $500 CAD

-If withdrawing from a graduate certificate bundle prior to the start of Program 1, only one holdback fee will be charged.
-If a withdrawal is submitted after the deadline (Day 10 of term), there will be no refund of program fees for Program 1.
-If a student completes Program 1 and then chooses to withdraw prior to Program 2, the deposit paid towards Program 2 is upheld as non-refundable (even if the student chooses to apply to a stand-alone program).
+If withdrawing from a graduate certificate bundle prior to the start of program one, only one holdback fee will be charged.
+If a withdrawal is submitted after the deadline (day 10 of term), there will be no refund of program fees for program one.
+If a student completes program one and then chooses to withdraw prior to program two, the deposit paid towards program one is upheld as non-refundable (even if the student chooses to apply to a stand-alone program).

 Non-refundable fees include tuition deposit, assessment of previous learning (PLAR) testing fees, convocation, alumni, U-Pass, and insurance fees.
 There may be additional non-refundable fees, depending on the date of withdrawal.
 For more information, contact the Office of the Registrar by submitting an inquiry through MyGCLife.